Giovx-ui/docker-face-detection/README.md

 ### Optional: GPU acceleration (NVIDIA)

-If you have an NVIDIA GPU and want to enable hardware acceleration for OpenCV or other CUDA-enabled libraries, use the NVIDIA container runtime and ensure the image is built with CUDA-enabled base image and dependencies.
-Example run command with nvidia runtime:
+If you have an NVIDIA GPU and want to enable hardware acceleration for OpenCV or other CUDA-enabled libraries, use the NVIDIA container runtime and ensure the image is built with CUDA-enabled bas[

 ```bash
 docker run --rm -it --gpus all \